Celebrating 26 years!

 Options to consider for today include Mini Couloir above the Argentiere glacier, Frigor at Chatelard, or Micro Couloir on the Col des Montets.
 These routes all really vary in terms of their style, from mixed corners to freestanding columns, and a gully route.
 As you will have discovered by now, there is such an amazing choice of routes, you are spoilt for choice each day.
 Guiding ratio 1:2 (max).
 Night in Chamonix.

 Today is your last day of guiding, and some options include the ice climbs at Reposoir near the Col de la Colombiere, or the Trient or Arveyron gorges icefalls.
 Again your guide will outline the options with you, and you can decide together which style and grade of routes appeal to you most.
-In the evening there are optional drinks and then a celebratory meal.
-Your final night is spent in Chamonix.
+It's your last evening in Chamonix, so you may wish to go out for drinks and a celebratory meal.
+Night in Chamonix.

 ITINERARY NOTES: Where possible we follow itineraries.
 Mountain adventures are weather and conditions dependant, so occasionaly we are forced to alter the plans.
 If this is the case, suitable alternatives are offered.
 Please use this itinerary as a guide to the types of route / activity you attempt.